patternfly/patternfly-org/source/pattern-library/forms-and-controls/time-picker/index.md

 ---
 <div class="tab-content">
   <div role="tabpanel" class="tab-pane active" id="overview">
     <p>The timepicker allows a user to select a time.
-The most common use case is selecting a date for something to run
+The most common use case is selecting a time for something to run
     or expire.
 The timepicker widget is based on the Bootstrap-datetimepicker.
 See the
     <a href="http://eonasdan.github.io/bootstrap-datetimepicker/#bootstrap-3-datepicker-v4-docs">Bootstrap 3 Datepicker v4 Docs</a>
     for complete documentation.</p>